TravisWheelerLab/polyA/README.md

 The command line options --seqFile seq.fasta with --ultraPath ultra_path will include tandem repeats in the competing annotations of the sequence.
-The option --ultraOutput ultra_output.txt can also be used in the same way if ULTRA was ran on seq.fasta prior.
+The option --ultraOutput ultra_output.txt can also be used if ULTRA was ran on seq.fasta prior.

 ### Additional software